Ledger Nano S Review: Everything to Know About This Hardware Wallet [Safetrading 2020]

 However, some coins, including Binance Coin and Monero, and most of the ERC-20 tokens require additional software connected to the Ledger wallet in order to send or receive them.
 For example, MyCryptoWallet or MyEtherWallet.

-To familiarize with a full list of Ledger Nano X supported coins, go to the official website of the company.
+To familiarize yourself with a full list of Ledger Nano S supported coins, go to the official website of the company.
+Ledger Nano X supported coins are also available there.

 We all want to be sure that our assets are safe.
-Luckily, there are no cases when Ledger Nano S hacked remotely.
+Luckily, there are no cases when Ledger Nano S hack processes were successful.

 But you should always remain vigilant: Hackers use a variety of tricks to get access to your money, for example sending a compromised 24-word seed phrase.